FelixBaensch/MORTAR/README.md

 20 GB of RAM for MORTAR.
 If you want to configure your own heap space settings, open one of the provided batch files and adjust the line
 <br><code>set DEFAULT_JVM_OPTS="-Xms4g" "-Xmx4g"</code>
-<br>with your chosen minimum and maximum values accordingly.</p>
+<br>with your chosen initially allocated memory (-Xms) and maximum value (-Xmx) accordingly.</p>
 <p><b>Linux and MacOS:</b> The "distribution" folder contains the executable Java ARchive (JAR) "MORTAR-fat-1.0.0.0.jar"
 which contains the packaged MORTAR code together with all dependencies.
-To run MORTAR (with up to 4 GB of RAM available), execute the JAR from the command-line using
+To run MORTAR (with up to 4 GB of RAM available, e.g.), execute the JAR from the command-line using
 <br><code>java -jar -Xms512m -Xmx4g [path to]MORTAR-fat-1.0.0.0.jar</code>
 <br>A JDK or JRE of version 11.0.14 or higher needs to be installed on your system and linked to the "java" command.